 – Exploitation during the period between the terminal year of the assessment (2009) and the effective date of management action should reflect recent management changes implemented in amendment 15A.

-8. Recommend sampling intensity in terms of the number of sampling events and the quantity of individual lengths measured and age structures taken by gear, quarter, state, market category, fishery, and area in order to complete the ACCSP sampling design matrix.

-9. Review the research recommendations from SEDAR 4 (SAR 1) pertaining to snowy grouper, note any which have been completed, and make any necessary additions or clarifications.
+8. Review the research recommendations from SEDAR 4 (SAR 1) pertaining to snowy grouper, note any which have been completed, and make any necessary additions or clarifications.
 Focus on those items which will improve future assessment efforts.
-Provide details regarding sampling design, sampling strata and sampling intensity under current exploitation allowances that will facilitate collection of data that will resolve identified deficiencies and impediments in the 2004 assessment.
+Consider and discuss how data and sampling issues contribute to assessment uncertainty. .

-10. Develop a stock assessment update workshop report to fully document the input data, methods, and results of the stock assessment update.
+9. Develop a stock assessment update workshop report to fully document the input data, methods, and results of the stock assessment update.
 The report shall be provided to the SAFMC no later than November 1, 2010.